Brooklyn Museum | Ethnographic UX Research

 Labeling of artwork

-Create a personalized and curated visit through website, or app with AI support.
-Users would provide date, hours and interests.
+Create a personalized and curated visit through the website or app with AI support.
+Users would provide date, hours, and interests.

-Allow to download the museum's map beforehand on mobile version
+Allow to download the museum's map beforehand on the mobile version

-Maps available to download as PDF from museum's website.
+Maps available to download as PDF from the museum's website.

-Signalization of services: On physical maps differentiate routes for the between general and special exhibitions.
-Services like bathrooms and elevators can be signalized in the floor with arrows to guide visitors.
+Signalization of services: On physical maps, differentiate routes between general and special exhibitions.
+Services like bathrooms and elevators can be signaled on the floor with arrows to guide visitors.

-More TVs: Have displays available at all floors and exhibitions entrances.
+More TVs: Have displays available at all floors and exhibition entrances.

 A legend color positioned adjacent to labels on museum artwork to provide a visual key or code, denoting specific themes, historical periods, or artistic styles associated with each piece.